 If you are anything like me, you put off starting to journal because you don't have the right tools.
 Sure you have paper and pens, but they aren't quite right.
 Not pretty enough, the wrong colour, can't find the right pen.

-2. Use old writing paper - remember way back when we used to write snail mail letters to each other and bought letter sets?
-I still have a bunch of these sets that were given to me, so I use it for my daughter to journal and she loves it!
+1. Use old writing paper - remember way back when we used to write snail mail letters to each other and bought letter sets?
+I still have a bunch of these sets that were given to me, so I use them for my daughter to journal and she loves it!
 And it's making a comeback!
-Do a search on Etsy and you'll find a bunch of cute sets.

 Don't have any writing paper?
 Just use printer paper!
 Use full A4 size or cut it in half for A5.